ganhaque/course-port/README.md

 - Display ***ALL*** courses from ***ALL*** department for a given semester
     - Lag
     - There's too many filters & sorting
-    - Compromise: only from a few departments since that is more useful
+    - Compromise: selected class are visible even when you switched to a new department/semester